neondatabase/website/content/docs/connect/cold-starts.md

 Options for activating an idle compute include connecting to it from a client, running a query on the associated branch from the Neon SQL Editor, or using the Neon [Start endpoint](https://api-docs.neon.tech/reference/startprojectendpoint) API.

 <Admonition type="note">
-It's also important to remember that services you integrate with Neon may have their own cold starts, compounding connection time issues.
-This topic does not address cold starts of other vendors, but if your application connects to Neon via other services, do not forget to consider cold start times for those services as well.
+It's also important to remember that services you integrate with Neon may have their own connection warmup periods, adding to your connection latency.
+This topic does not address latencies for other vendors, but if your application connects to Neon via other services, do not forget to consider connection warmup times for those services as well.
 </Admonition>

 ## Strategies for managing connection warmups